-French fashion designer Jean Paul Gaultier bids farewell to the catwalk
+Fashion's bad boy Jean Paul Gaultier bids farewell to the catwalk

 “Be reassured that Gaultier Paris will go on, with a new project which I am the instigator, and that will be revealed to you very soon,” he said.

-His fashion company could not be reached for further comment.
+His fashion firm could not be reached for further comment on whether Gaultier would be appointing a successor as creative chief, or what his plans were.

+The affable Frenchman, who will be celebrating his 50-year-career in the industry with his swansong runway show next week, brought an often elusive sense of fun to the world of fashion.

+Some of his tongue-in-cheek collections in recent years included one themed around cigarettes, which he presented as a dig at overly moralistic attitudes.

-Gaultier, 67, whose first individual collection was presented in 1976, has long been known for pushing boundaries in fashion, blurring the lines between men’s and women’s clothing.
+Gaultier, who has also designed costumes for films and co-presented cult television show Eurotrash, has long been known for pushing boundaries in fashion, blurring the lines between men’s and women’s clothing.

+One of the few household names in high fashion, Gaultier Gaultier emerged as one of the leading young talents in French fashion during the early 1980s, shaking up the establishment with wild designs drawn from street culture, punk and the gay club scene.

-His irreverent style and provocative reputation brought him both fame and contempt from other fashion designers.
-In 2018 for instance he produced a tongue-in-cheek fashion range inspired by cigarettes.
+His reputation as a provocateur brought him both fame and contempt from other fashion designers.

-Gaultier is best known for some of his sexy designs and stage costumes, including a conic bra worn by singer Madonna.
+He is best known for some of his sexy designs and stage costumes, including a conical bra worn by singer Madonna, as well as the sailor-style, white and blue striped tops that Gaultier often wears himself.

 In recent years he had dropped more regular collections, focusing on producing one-of-a-kind ranges presented during Haute Couture fashion weeks in Paris.

+Gaultier made his first steps in the industry as an apprentice of French designer Pierre Cardin in the 1970s, going on to present his first individual collection in 1976.

+He later also worked as a designer for Hermes, which used to own a large stake in his label before selling it to Puig in 2011.

-Reporting by Matthias Blamont, Editing by Sarah White
+Reporting by Matthias Blamont, Editing by Sarah White and Louise Heavens